saiyer123/Automating-the-Sequence-Retrieval-and-Alignment-Process/README.md

-# Automating-the-Sequence-Retrieval-and-Alignment-Process
+# DNA Sequence Alignment Automation

-Objective: Write a script that automates the download of DNA sequences from databases like NCBI and performs the alignment using tools like BLAST or Clustal Omega.
+This project automates the retrieval of DNA sequences from NCBI and runs sequence alignment using BLAST.

-Requirements:
-pip install biopython requests
+## Features
+- Fetch DNA sequences from NCBI using Biopython's Entrez.
+- Perform sequence alignment using BLAST via subprocess.

+## Installation
+To run this script, you need Python and the following libraries:
+- Biopython
+- Requests

+You can install the required libraries with: